 Your Safety Is Our Priority

 The unfortunate reality is that many people throughout Tennessee are affected by domestic violence every day.
-Our firm is committed to helping these individuals and families find the safety and protection they need.
+Our family law firm is committed to helping these individuals and families find the safety and protection they need.

 Our domestic assault attorney in Murfreesboro, TN also represents individuals who have been falsely accused of committing violence due to contentious family matters or who have lost their rights to an unjust protective order.

 No matter what your case may entail, be sure you are safe – call 911 if you have been abused or fear abuse.
 From there, your next call should be to Mitchell E. Shannon, Attorney at Law.
 We can help you take legal action to protect yourself and your loved ones.